Vector-ops/my-api-list/README.md

 No API keys found.
 ```

-Mapil simplifies API key management, making it easy and secure to handle your keys directly from the command line.
+Mapil simplifies API key management, making it easy to handle your keys directly from the command line.